jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

-You can use `src/utils/logger.ts`, which sends errors and warnings to Bugsnag, the bug tracking platform we currently use.
+You can use `src/utils/logger.ts`, which sends errors and warnings to Bugsnag, the bug-tracking platform we currently use.

 To access Bugsnag, sign in to your Okta account.
 If you can't find the app,